ARMmbed/sxsw2018/README.md

     ```

 1. Open your web browser and navigate to http://localhost:5270.
-1. On the web page click *Add application* and fill in your app ID and access key.
+1. On the web page, enter your application ID in the text box and click *Connect*.
+Then enter your access key to connect.

 Sensors should automatically show up now!
 You can also show sensors from other people, you just need their app ID and access key.
 Ask your neighbors!